zhengjunyao-work/arc24/docs/05_Solution_Summary.md

 On this year competition I have focused on abstraction, on building the best possible representation of the ARC problems.
 But the reasoning part was missing from my solution.
-When I try to solve the ARC problems I make an hypothesis of the transformation, see if it works on the train data and fix it if it doesn't.
+When I try to solve the ARC problems I make a hypothesis of the transformation, see if it works on the train data and fix it if it doesn't.
 Finding the solution is typically an iterative process of trial and error.

 I believe that we can teach a model to reason, just like OpenAI is developing the new o1 models.
 First we will